-All the probability accumulated in OUT, or other deadends.
+All the probability accumulated in OUT.
 It is like the "Hotel California," you can check-in, but you can never leave.
 These parts of the web are known (in some circles) as spider traps, since the web crawlers (get it? something that "crawls" the "web" is a spider), get stuck there.

-So what is the solution (and your solution if you are browsing randomly and reach a page with no out edges?). ...
+So what is the solution (and your solution if you are browsing randomly and reach a page with no out edges?).
 Jump to a random page.

 Taxation (or Teleportation).
-In PageRank, each transition step has a $\beta$ probability of jumping to a random page (typically $\beta = 0.15$ - you go about 7 webpages deep, and then jump someplace random).
+In PageRank, each transition step has a β probability of jumping to a random page (typically $\beta = 0.10$ - you go about 10 webpages deep, and then jump someplace random).
 The graph is now totally connected, has no transient nodes, and cannot be cyclic, it is ergodic.
 Also as a side benefit, it has no spider traps, and mixes much faster.

 However, now P is dense.
-But we can actually let Q be a $m \times m$ matrix with 1/m in each entry.
-Then set $q{i+1} = ((1 - \beta)P + \beta Q)q_i$ , which can be implemented efficiently since Q can be stored implicitly.
+But we can actually let Q be a matrix with 1/m in each entry.
+Then set $q{i+1} = ((1 - \beta)P + \beta Q)q_i$, which can be done efficiently.

-23.3.1 Spam Farms
+22.3.1 Spam Farms

 But PageRank is not impervious to spam farms.
-It is possible to create a large number of webpages, and link to them from all over the web (comment sections on blogs - they only need crawlers to use the link, not people, etc).
+Its possible to create a large number of webpages (comment sections on blogs - they only need crawlers to use the link, not people, etc).
 How can we use these webpages to fool PageRank?

-- Create a few target pages (which we want Google to rank highly). - Have all corrupted pages send links to target pages (or proxy page, then target.) - Have a few targets link to each other.
+- We create a few target pages (which we want Google to rank highly). - We have all corrupted pages send links to target pages (or proxy page, then target.) - We have few targets link to each other.

 The corrupted pages accumulated taxation (or other traffic), and direct this to the target pages.
-Once it reaches the target pages, it only leaves $\beta$ fraction of the time.
+Once it reaches the target pages, it only leaves β fraction of the time.